Gr34sy/BestShop-project/README.md

 # BestShop created with HTML, SASS and JS
-### The app is a pretty straight-forward landing page for e-commerce with a simple calculator written in JS.
+### The app is a pretty straight-forward landing page for e-commerce with a simple calculator written in JS

 #### Technologies used in the app:
 <img align="left" alt="React" width="50px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original.svg" style="padding-right:10px;" />